magfest-archive/ubersystem-deploy/DEVELOPING.md

 ('sep' stands for Sideboard Entry Point and is a utility that comes with ubersystem to help manage it)

+Now you can login with user: magfest@example.com, password magfest

 Supervisord
 =============